-- More than 139,000 gowns from domestic gown manufacturers, including Stanfield's in Truro, Nova Scotia, Canada Goose with factories in Winnipeg and Toronto, and Logistik based in St. Jean-sur-Richelieu. - More than 2.7 million made-in-Canada face shields from companies Bauer, Toronto Stamp and HP Canada. (confirmed on Tuesday no, data provided was not interpreted correctly -1.7 million was the total number of masks that had been received since the previous web update; not the total received from domestic producers to date.
-Number updated.) - More than 5 million litres of Canadian-made hand sanitizer, including quantities from Fluid Energy based in Alberta and Irving Oil out of New Brunswick.
-We also have an agreement with LuminUltra, a leading biotechnology company based in New Brunswick to produce enough reagent along with other testing required for 500,000 tests per week through March 2020.
+- Nearly 300,000 139,000 gowns from domestic gown manufacturers, including Stanfield's in Truro, Nova Scotia, Canada Goose with factories in Winnipeg and Toronto, and Logistik based in St. Jean-sur-Richelieu.
+This more than doubled over the last week. - More than 3.7 million made-in-Canada face shields from companies Bauer, Toronto Stamp and HP Canada.(confirmed on Tuesday - no, data provided was not interpreted correctly - 1.7 million was the total number of masks that had been received since the previous web update; not the total received from domestic producers to date.
+Number updated.) - More than 5 million litres of Canadian-made hand sanitizer received to date, with including quantities from Fluid Energy based in Alberta delivering 1,250,000 L per week and Irving Oil out of New Brunswick currently delivering 20,000 L per week.
+We also have an agreement with LuminUltra, a leading biotechnology company based in New Brunswick to produce enough reagent along with other testing required for 500,000 tests per week through March 2021.
 Deliveries directly to provincial and territorial labs is underway.
 As more and more companies that have retooled and scaled up their production come online, we're receiving deliveries from these suppliers as well as other Canadian companies.
-This ongoing engagement with Canadian industry is critical to ensuring access to a reliable domestic supply to serve our short and long term needs. - Q3.
+This ongoing engagement with Canadian industry is critical to ensuring access to a reliable domestic supply to serve our short and long term needs.
+Q3.
 My understanding is that after the federal government procures PPE, it sends it to the provinces, and then the provinces farm it out to the health-care sector.
 Is that correct?
 If not, how does the process of getting PPE to the health-care sector work?
-(HC/PHAC) - Q4.
+(HC/PHAC) Q4.
 What were the biggest missed opportunities to save lives in long-term care homes?
-(HC/PHAC) - Q5.
+(HC/PHAC) Q5.
 What, if anything, does the federal government think it could have done better?
-(HC/PHAC) - Q6.
+(HC/PHAC) Q6.
 Why was the national stockpile insufficient?